cbg-ethz/shorah/README.md

 ### Installation
 We strongly recommend you use one of the versioned tarballs from the releases page.
-ShoRAH uses Autoconf and Automake, and these tarballs include all necessary scripts and files required for installation, whereas the git tree only contains a none of these pre-generated files.
+ShoRAH uses Autoconf and Automake, and these tarballs include all necessary scripts and files required for installation, whereas the git tree only contains the bare minimum of files required for bootstrapping.

 Further, we strongly recommend you use a virtualenv for python installation that shares the same directory root as where you'd like to install shorah to.
 Not using a virtualenv means that the python dependencies will